satchpx/couchbase-px/k8s/README.md

-# Couchbase backed  by Portworx on Openshift
+# Couchbase backed  by Portworx on Kubernetes

 ## Pre-requisites
 ```
-1. A working Openshift cluster
+1. A working Kubernetes cluster
 2. Storage for Portworx
 ```